nguyenbaoson/Software-Engineering-2024---INT2208-/README.md

 npm node .\index.js
 ```
 Run this in backend folder to access database and so that all the API can be reached.

-!!!
-You have to type this command before running frontend!!!
+ !!!You have to type this command before running frontend!!!

 3. Run frontend:
 ```python
 npm start